1 Applicable law and dispute resolution

 For private tax clients, we will issue quarterly requests for payment during the year following the end of the tax year to which our work will relate and based on an estimate of the anticipated fee for the previous tax year, subject to any adjustment in the final quarterly fee.
 VAT invoices will then be issued once payment has been received.

 Our requests for payment are due for settlement on presentation, unless we have agreed other payment arrangements in writing.
 Our fees are exclusive of VAT, which will be added where it is chargeable.
 Any disbursements we incur on your behalf, and expenses incurred in the course of carrying out our work for you, will be added to our requests for payment where appropriate.

-Unless otherwise agreed, our fees do not include any third party, counsel or other professional fees.
+Unless otherwise agreed, our fees do not include the costs of any third party, counsel or other professional fees.
 If these costs are incurred to fulfil our engagement, such necessary additional charges may be payable by you.

 We reserve the right to charge interest on late-paid fees at 2% above HSBC Bank Plc base rate ruling on the date the payment is due, under the Late Payment of Commercial Debts (Interest) Act 1998.
 We also reserve the right to suspend our services, or to cease to act for you on giving written notice, if payment of any fees is unduly delayed.
 We will exercise these rights only where it is fair and reasonable to do so.